 The process of growing up is a difficult one for anyone.
-The application process is long and tedious.
+The college application process is long and tedious.
 It is scary for every high school junior or senior.
 The addition of a brain injury complicates the process.

 Brain injuries affect their humans differently.
 My brain injury made it, so I needed to fight to receive extra time on admissions tests.
 But still, my scores did not reflect my work ethic.
 It was very frustrating.

 I needed to rely on other parts of my application to get in.
-I went to a small high school, so my references knew me very well.
-I was lucky, but some kids do not have the support that I had.
+I went to a small high school, so my references knew me very well and I was lucky, but some kids do not have the support that I had.
 It is crucial for them to find someone who can help them through this transition.

 The worst part for me was once I hit submit.
 I couldn’t change or improve my application.
 I just needed to wait.
 As the letters poured in saying no while all my friends were getting accepted I needed to lean on my support system often.